adritasharma/Kubernetes_GettingStarted/README.md

 The smallest object of the Kubernetes ecosystem, a Pod represents a group of one or more containers running together on your cluster.

+A pod share the same IP address space.

+Eg: We can group Shopping Cart and Recomendation engine in same pod if they are going to continuously interact with one another i.e coupled or dependent in some way

 **Node**

 A node is a worker machine in Kubernetes - a workload is run by putting containers into pods which run on nodes.
 A node can be either a virtual or physical machine, depending on the cluster.

+**Service**

+An abstraction which defines a set of pods and makes sure that network traffic can be directed to the pods for the workload.
+We use s

 **Cluster**